AntoniyaIvanova/SoftUni/C#/C# DB/DataBases Basics/02. Basic CRUD/README.md

 Write a SQL query to find **first and last names** about those employees that **does not have a manager**.

-SELECT FirstName, LastName FROM Employees

-WHERE ManagerId IS NULL

 ### Example